Healthy Neighborhoods Approach

 Community Impact

-1. expanding affordable rental housing options
+1. Expanding affordable rental housing options

-2. expanding income and wealth-building opportunities
+2. Expanding income and wealth-building opportunities

-3. increasing resident and community engagement
+3. Increasing resident and community engagement

-4. supporting strong neighborhood partnership networks
+4. Supporting strong neighborhood partnership networks

-Our Healthy Neighborhoods approach to achieving these four impacts will incorporate a spectrum of strategies.
-This includes convening or participating in collaborations that align residents, businesses, community partners and public agencies around a shared vision for neighborhood health and well-being.
-This also includes project or program specific partnership opportunities focused on increasing housing options, income and wealth-building opportunities, and resident and community engagement.
+• convening or participating in collaborations that align residents, businesses, community partners and public agencies around a shared vision for neighborhood health and well-being

 Healthy Neighborhoods Four Community Impacts